overcatbe/wp-snapcam/wp-snapcam/readme.txt

 Thanks to [Free Vector Cartoon Character](http://vectorcharacters.net/) (Characters in the banner).

+In the future, when I'll find some good js library, I would like to add some cool effects like snapchat.
+If you own one or if you can help with this, just let me know.

 == Tags ==
 snap, webcam, cam, picture, wp-snapcam, wp-facethumb, snapchat